 Administrative Assistant & Wellness Vet Assistant

 I enjoy working at Quick Fix for many reasons!
-I've always had a passion for animals and it's been my dream job!
+I have always had a passion for animals and it has been my dream job!
 I love being able to help so many animals whose owners may not be able to afford full-service vet care.
 We provide low-cost, high-quality vet care to all animals at a reasonable price.
 Our staff is so thoughtful and caring for every animal who walks in our doors.
 I love meeting new people and animals everyday.

 I live in Doylestown with my amazing husband, Michael, and our 2 children, Talon and Annette, as well as my first "child" and furr-baby, Sadie Marie.